macey26/100-days-of-code/r1-log.md

 ###R2D47
 Working through the basic javascript @freeCodeCamp.
 Made it to the else section.
 Found some really good step by step methose for solving code on the @freeCodeCamp forum

+###R2D48
+Attempting to solve Golf code on freeCodeCamp, I have no idea about Golf scoring, but I'm learning about it.

+Really stoked to solve some of the tests my new solving method is working well so far.